kubestellar/kubestellar/docs/content/ui-docs/README.md

 ##### Tracking Application Version and Git Commit Hash

-KubestellarUI uses environment variables to track the app version and the current Git commit hash.
+KubeStellarUI uses environment variables to track the app version and the current Git commit hash.

 **Environment Variables**